 𝙰𝚋𝚑𝚒𝚕𝚊𝚜𝚑

-𝙰𝚋𝚑𝚒𝚕𝚊𝚜𝚑 almost 4 years ago
+𝙰𝚋𝚑𝚒𝚕𝚊𝚜𝚑 over 4 years ago

 With regard to Ember, I believe the comparison has been done with < Ember 3.15.
 The newer Ember Octane edition has been much simpler to learn and quicker to write code.